Welcome to Pelican

 Of Fallen Leaves and Other

-story by a new author will surprise you with its beautiful and poignant approach to death and to all things dead.
+story by a new author will surprise you with its beautiful and poignant approach to dying and to all things dead.

 Always Have to Be Depressing